-While in the probationary period, you must maintain a sense of urgency when you are performing work around the firehouse.
-When your officer or senior firefighter requests your presence, take the initiative, and move with a sense of purpose.
+While in the probationary period, you must maintain a sense of urgency when performing work around the firehouse.
+When your officer or senior Firefighter requests your presence, take the initiative and move with a sense of purpose.
 There is a term called fire-ground pace in the fire service.
 A fire-ground pace is defined by moving with a sense of urgency.
-Start off probation by maintaining this sense of purpose and urgency in your movement.
+Start probation by maintaining this sense of purpose and urgency in your movement.
 It is up to you to keep this fire-ground pace throughout the completion of the probationary period and beyond in your fire service career.

 During an emergency call, move to the rig with a sense of purpose and wear your appropriate turnout gear.
 Take the initiative by locating the address on the map board and mapping out the call to help your fire apparatus engineer.
 Make sure and wear your ANSI-approved traffic safety vest when working near or on the roadway.
 Always bunker up and buckle in for every call – Period.
 You are in charge of your own safety.
 Make sure and mask up if you are in an IDLH environment.
 Wear your appropriate personal protective equipment for the emergency.
 You have to lead yourself when selecting what to wear for each specific emergency.
 Purchase a pair of safety glasses for EMS-related calls to protect your eyes from harmful exposures.
 Have these safety glasses with you at all times during EMS calls.
 Keep an extra pair of EMS gloves in your duty pants just in case you need an extra pair.